 There are many established and emerging technologies engineers should explore in their efforts to promote and support sustainable SCM processes.
 AI and machine learning, for example, can streamline or even automate planning, demand forecasting, synchromodality and collaborative shipping, which can optimize supply chain flow and reduce greenhouse gas emissions in the process.
 Likewise, on-demand 3D printing lets vendors and organizations print components or inventory as needed, reducing the environmental impact of shipping while lowering warehousing costs.
 And blockchain can increase overall supply chain transparency, making it easier to track sustainability across supplier networks.

 ENCOURAGING SUPPLIER BUY-IN

 Consumer-focused companies and retailers significantly influence supplier practices because of their purchasing power, and engineers should create a Supply Chain Code of Conduct for suppliers that incorporates environmental and social responsibility guidelines.
-Achieving supplier buy-in is only the first step, however.
-Supporting suppliers in their sustainability efforts is an important piece of achieving lasting SSCM.
+Achieving supplier buy-in and supporting suppliers in their sustainability efforts is an important piece of achieving lasting supply chain management.
 Some, for instance, may need help creating attainable sustainability goals and best practices.
 It can be equally important for organizations to hold non-compliant suppliers accountable.

 COLLABORATE WITH COMPETITORS